-If you are familiar with the Intel® Integrated Performance Primitives (Intel® IPP) library you know that it is widely used to build applications built for the Microsoft* Windows* and Linux* operating systems – today's most prevalent "standard" desktop and server operating system (OS) platforms.
-What you may not know is that the Intel IPP library can also be used with applications built for some embedded and real-time operating systems (RTOS).
-It's not possible to build an IPP application for use on every embedded OS, but if your embedded platform and development tools meet a few key conditions, you might be able to take advantage of the SIMD acceleration provided by this library in your embedded application on a "non-standard" operating system.
+If you are familiar with the Intel® Integrated Performance Primitives (Intel® IPP) library you know that it is widely used to build applications built for the Microsoft* Windows*, Linux*, OS X* and Android* operating systems – today's most prevalent "standard" desktop, server, and mobile platforms.
+Intel IPP library can also be used with applications built for some embedded (Intel® Galileo Board) and real-time operating systems (RTOS), for example, VxWorks* OS.
+It's not possible to build an Intel IPP application for use on every embedded OS, but if your embedded platform and development tools meet a few key conditions, you might be able to take advantage of the SIMD acceleration provided by this library in your embedded application on a "non-standard" operating system.

-In essence, operating system environments that follow the ABI rules used by the Linux OS and the gcc compiler or the Windows OS and Microsoft Visual C/C++ compiler are candidates for application of the Intel IPP library.
-Only the single-threaded variant of the Intel IPP library should be used on a non-standard operating system because the Intel OpenMP library is required by the multi-threaded variants of the library.
-(Obviously, if your embedded OS is directly derived from the Microsoft Windows and Linux OS these rules will likely be satisfied.)
+In essence, operating system environments that follow the ABI rules used by Linux OS and the gcc compiler or the Windows OS and Microsoft* Visual C/C++ compiler are candidates for application of the Intel IPP library.
+Only the single-threaded variant of the Intel IPP library should be used on a non-standard operating system because multi-threaded variants of the library require the OpenMP* library.
+(Obviously, if your embedded OS is directly derived from the Microsoft Windows and Linux OS, these rules will likely be satisfied.)

 Only a few functions within the standard C library are needed to satisfy the needs of the Intel IPP library.
 The library primitives make no direct calls to operating system services and make no assumptions about the type of services that may be available within the underlying operating system.
 Memory allocation is the only significant operating system service required.
 As an option, memory allocation requests can be fielded by your own intermediate interface – further removing the operating system dependencies.

 If you restrict your application to the non-threaded static variant of the Intel IPP library, operating system requirements are minimized.
 Limiting yourself to a single-threaded variant of the library is not a dramatic compromise.
 Approximately 80% of the functions in the library are single-threaded (only 20% are multi-threaded).
-You need to use the single-threaded static variant because multi-threading within the Intel IPP library functions is implemented using the Intel® OpenMP multi-threading library.
+You need to use the single-threaded static variant because multi-threading within the Intel IPP library functions is implemented using the OpenMP* multi-threading library.
 For more information about threading within the Intel IPP library see this KB article: OpenMP and the Intel® IPP Library.
+In Intel® IPP 8.1 all multi-threaded libraries are deprecated and a number of new APIs are developed as a substitution for internally threaded ones: new FIR function in signal processing, filtering and morphology functions with "Border" suffix in image processing and computer vision domains.
+These functions can be threaded externally at the application level, that is significantly more efficient from the performance and usability point of view.
+You can use any threading tool for these functions: from pThreads and Windows API up to high-level OpenMP* and Intel® Threading Building Blocks (Intel® TBB).

-The Intel OpenMP library is tightly coupled to the underlying operating system and the Intel C and Fortran compilers.
-While the Intel OpenMP library is compatible with OpenMP standards, one cannot guarantee that OpenMP libraries from different vendors are interchangeable.
+The Intel's OpenMP* library is tightly coupled to the underlying operating system and the Intel® C and Fortran compilers.
+While Intel's OpenMP* library is compatible with OpenMP* standards, one cannot guarantee that OpenMP* libraries from different vendors are interchangeable.
 See the Intel compiler documentation section entitled OpenMP* Source Compatibility and Interoperability with Other Compilers for more information.
 So even if your embedded OS and compiler include an OpenMP library, it is safest to not use it with your Intel IPP application on a non-standard operating system.

 Applications that use the Intel IPP library can also be successfully applied to an RTOS.
 The lack of locks and semaphores within the library, and the atomic nature of the functions within the library, means the library is safe to use with many deterministic applications.
 The primitives in the library have not been “characterized” for deterministic applications; that is, they have not been defined to meet a guaranteed minimum execution time, so you should characterize the execution time of the functions you intend to use before deciding if they are suitable for use inside your time-critical code.
-The perfsys tool, included with the library, can be used to make these timing measurements.
+The ippGetCpuClocks function from the ippCore domain, can be used to make these timing measurements.

 An example of the value of applying the Intel IPP library to an RTOS can be illustrated with the TenAsys* INtime RTOS* for Windows.
 The INtime RTOS is a special-purpose operating system designed to run alongside Windows, allowing two operating systems to run side-by-side on a single hardware platform (Windows and the INtime RTOS).